Common mistakes of dialog are writing too much or writing not enough! When used correctly, memoir dialog is a dynamic tool for your memoir.

 Memoir dialog is a strong “show and don’t tell” technique.
-Your reader does not have to depend on what you tell but can listen to the character and come to a personal conclusion.
-Use memoir dialog!
+Your readers do not have to depend on what you tell them but can listen to the character and come to a personal conclusions based on what the character has shared.

 Dialog allows the reader to hear the voice of the character.
 It is an opportunity to use regionalisms and particularities of speech.
 Even to write in pauses if that was typical of the person.
 “Ain’t much wrong with it,” my grandfather would say…